jkriss/altcloud/README.md

       rewrite: /people

 And all requests for `/people/whatever/else` will be handled as if they were requests for /people.
 This is a nice way to do have a single handler for a range of urls where the data is actually fetched client side.
 (It's like single page apps, but with the option of having a set of pages.)

+### Custom headers

+If you want to add http headers for a given path or pattern, you can add a `headers` value to the `.access` file.

+For instance, to cache all paths under `/assets` for 24 hours, add this:

+    assets/*splat:
+      headers:
+        Cache-Control: max-age=86400

 ### Automatic SSL via Let's Encrypt